U.S. and its territoriesOrder Online

 - ≥19 years of age, BMI ≥40, and a history of childhood obesity

-*Testing available only for patients located in the United States and its territories.
+*Testing available only for patients located in the United States, its territories, and Canada.
 Select family members of patients who were previously tested may also be eligible for testing.